BrianLipscombe/radiology-outpatient-board/README.md

     1. Visitor Goals

     - Register
-    - Agree to the rules of the quiz
-    - See how much time to answer is available
-    - Read the questions without being overly rushed
-    - Answer the questions in time correctly, but if incorrect, see which answers are correct
-    - Receive a score at the end
-    - Decide whether to take the quiz over or not
+    - Add orders
+    - Edit orders

     2. Owner Goals

-    - Make the game visually appealing
-    - Ensure the questions are somewhat challenging
-    - Provide multiple-choice answers that are somewhat enjoyable to read
-    - Offer a bit of cryptocurrency facts and insight
+    - Manage outpatient orders for effeciently
+    - Ensure only registered staff memnbers have access to the app to protect patient information
+    - Allow users to add and edit order information
+    - Allow users to add comments to help expedite appointments

 * Design

     1. Color Scheme

-        The main colors used are tones of orange and yellow to play off the golden color of Bitcoin, the most widely accepted cryptocurrency in the world often referred to as "digital gold."
-Black is used to provide a strong contrast to the bright "golden" hues.
-Other colors included are green and red to resemble the market candlestick colors (green for upward or bullish momentum, and red for downward or bearish momentum).
+        Black is used for each collapsible header to represent radiology which in some hospitals radiology techs wear black scrubs.
+White with a bit transparency is used to add proper contrast against the black headers.

     2. Imagery

-        The background image is a rendering downloaded for free from VectorStock [here](https://www.vectorstock.com/royalty-free-vector/cpu-chip-with-bright-connections-green-vector-22525088) then further designed with additional layers using Adobe Photshop Elements Photo Editor.
-The cryptocurrency logos were obtained for free at designmodo [here.](https://designmodo.com/free-crypto-icons/) It is intended to appear as a magnified digital cryptocurrency networking circuit.
+        The background image was taken from the UCI Medical Center website [here](https://uci.edu/presidential-gateway/overview/_img/overview-future-hospital-1200x570.jpg) then modified using Adobe Photoshop.

     3. Typography

-        The fonts are basic and easy to read.
-The buttons at the beginning and end of the quiz are labeled with text that correspond with market terminology i.e. instead of "start" the word "invest" is used, and instead of "play again" and "quit" the words "bullish" and "bearish" are used to promote a positive or negative (but fun) feeling in the user to either play again or quit.
+        The fonts are kept basic for easy readability.

 * Wireframe

-    View the developer's Balsamiq mock-up [here.](https://slack-files.com/T0L30B202-F02PX40H0MD-a42692bf00)
+    View the developer's Balsamiq mock-up [here.](https://slack-files.com/T0L30B202-F032TL0U7FZ-9c9a17a249)

 ## Features